 March 7th, 16th and 25th – They are blessed with energy of Jupiter and Moon

-They will be kind people, ambitious and artistic.
+They will be kind, ambitious and artistic.

-They will have ideas in business and will be successful when properly planned and executed.
+They will have ideas in business and will be successful when the ideas are properly planned and executed.

 They will earn more profit through overseas business/jobs.